shoeffner/monty/01_HelloPython/slides.md

 # Let's program!

-We will very often see Pseudocode, algorithms written down in a concise way but close to natural language.
+We will very often see Pseudocode: algorithms written down in a concise way, but close to natural language.